react-native-datetimepicker/datetimepicker/README.md

 3. Install required pods by running `npx pod-install`
 4. Run `yarn start` to start Metro Bundler
 5. Run `yarn run start:ios` or `yarn run start:android` or `yarn run start:windows`
-6. To do any development on the library, open the example project (in the example folder!) in xCode or Android Studio.
+6. To do any development on the library, open the example project (in the `example` folder) in xCode or Android Studio.
 The example project depends on the library code, which you can edit and observe any changes in the example project.

 [circle-ci-badge]: https://img.shields.io/circleci/project/github/react-native-community/datetimepicker/master.svg?style=flat-square
 [circle-ci-status]: https://circleci.com/gh/react-native-datetimepicker/datetimepicker.svg?style=svg